kmalakoff/node-semvers/README.md

 Resolves individual and ranges for versions of Node.js by version numbers, version names, codenames, and expressions.

-Follows a similat convention to nave (with the addition of semver expressions):
+Follows a similar convention to [nave](https://github.com/isaacs/nave) with the addition of semver expressions:

 ```
 - x.y.z         A specific SemVer tuple